 The two students planned their pad-making class for women entirely by themselves.
 Their fellow Stony Brook students were more interested in organizing days of physical activity and mental health awareness.

 “We need to do this.
 Sure, we might break some social barriers a little bit, because this isn’t something talked about, but we’ve got to try somewhere.
-Even if we only teach one,” Chalal said.
+Even if we only teach one,” Chahal said.

-Although only about 30 women came to their class, which they advertised through word of mouth and one poster, Chalal and Dirico hoped this would create a snowball effect, with the women teaching friends and family members how to make the hygiene products.
+Although only about 30 women came to their class, which they advertised through word of mouth and one poster, Chahal and Dirico hoped this would create a snowball effect, with the women teaching friends and family members how to make the hygiene products.

 In all, it cost about $60 to make 50 reusable pads with scraps to spare—much less expensive than the $1 per pad that Tanzanian women usually spend.